It’s kind of a long story…

 I’ve worked in community organizations, LGBTQIA organizations, professional theater, music, education, and more.
 I’ve got skills in a multitude of job functions, from photography to presidency, from customer service to ticketing systems, from social media management to tech support, and I’m hungry for more.

-The secret, I suppose, is admitting that, nearly 15 years ago, teaching scared me.
+The secret, I suppose, is admitting that, over 15 years ago, teaching scared me.

-Currently, my favorite positions are at Moniteau, having done three years as the Musical Director and now on my fourth year as the Assistant Marching Band Director.
+Currently, my favorite positions are at Moniteau, having done three years as the Musical Director and now on my seventh year as the Assistant Marching Band Director.

 To be fair, the idea of having my own classroom still scares me.
 But I’m facing my fear because I know one thing: I love my students.
 I love watching their brains work, I love when they make connections in music and theater, I love when they can push themselves to make inferences and develop on their own.
 I love being able to lead them in the direction of answers.